Small-Scale Wilding

 Youngwilders started in 2020 as the passion project of a group of friends hellbent on helping nature recovery.
 Since 2022, we have functioned as a fully-fledged non-profit.

-Molly Easton - Co-founder and Strategic Advisor
+Molly Easton - Co-Director

-Jack Durant - Co-founder and Director
+Jack Durant - Co-Director

-Noah Bennett - Chief Technical Officer
+Noah Bennett - Co-Director

 Noah has a background in Environmental Engineering, with a particular focus on hydro-morphology, flooding, and river restoration, and graduated with an MEng in The Environment, Energy and Sustainability in 2019.
 Following his degree, Noah worked for several years as an engineering consultant on a wide number of environmental projects with both the private and public sector.